 The District strongly recommends that property owners who plan on being away from their homes or businesses for any length of time have District personnel turn off their water service at the meter pit.
 Turning the water off at the pit may avoid an overage, should a leak develop between the meter and the home.
-There is no charge for turning the meter on or off during the hours of 8:00 AM to 4:00 PM.
-However, a fee will be assessed when PAWSD services are requested after regular hours.
-PAWSD personnel are on call 24 hours a day, 7 days a week.
+Please see Meter Turn On or Off for more information about this service.

 It is important for PAWSD technicians to have easy access to the meter pit for several reasons:

 ✔ Meters are now read remotely by a radio signal; covering a lid will result in blocking the signal.

 ✔ Immediate water shut-off may be required if you have a leak.

 ✔ Water shut-off may be required for other reasons, such as the sale of the home or business.

 ✔ Periodic meter inspection and calibration is conducted to ensure accuracy.

 Customers may be billed for any PAWSD technician time